tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [Ramen X Remix](https://ramenxremix.com/): 4.3/5.
 Pretty special ramen, but the price is a little high compared to other ramen.

 [Shinta](https://shintabbq.ca/): 4.5/5.
 Three levels of AYCE.
 Good quality of meat, 12% required tips, service is good.
 You can get cash off 10% before 5pm.

+[Sushi Kiwami](https://sushikiwami.ca/): 4.4/5.
+Omakasa Japanese style, $400 per person, food is pretty good but it is a little over expensive.

 [Shoeless Joe's Sports Grill](https://shoelessjoes.ca/): 3.1/5.
 Typical America food, washroom smells bad.